 The sense of inadequacy, that somehow they aren’t a complete ‘woman’ or ‘man’;

 The loss of sexual desire during infertility treatment and how it can affect a couple;

 The feeling that there is no one to talk to;

 The feeling of being overwhelmed by a dizzying list of treatment options;

 The feeling that infertility is taking control of your life.

 Furthermore, attending support groups allows for others to learn of resources they were unaware of; to get clinic or specialist recommendations from others, or simply to find people who understand how difficult it can be.

 Who runs these groups and how do I find one?

 Infertility support groups aren’t run by one specific person or specialist.
 Rather, they can be run by professionals such as social workers, clinicians, specialists, or they can be peer-led, by folks who have gone through the experience.

 To find one, check with your doctor, health care provider, infertility clinic or specialist, or even a local hospital.
-On the internet, you can begin by checking with the National Infertility Association or American Fertility Association.
+On the internet, you can begin by checking with the National Infertility Association at www.resolve.org or the American Fertility Association at www.theafa.org.